Table of Contents

 While semantic layers aim to expose a common view of data for end users in business-friendly terms (with common business logic and metrics across data sources), it’s important to ensure that end users can also still work with data quickly so they can make timely, impactful decisions for their companies.

 In this blog, we discussed how Dremio’s semantic layer achieves this through transparent query acceleration.
 We showed how easy it is for end users to analyze large datasets in their semantic layer without sacrificing speed or ease of use, and walked through one of the key technologies in Dremio’s query acceleration toolbox that makes this possible.
 In addition, we learned about how Dremio’s approach to query acceleration makes life easier for data engineers, not just end users.

 If you’d like to learn more about reflections, check out our documentation, watch this technical deep dive video, or read this whitepaper.
-You can also get hands-on with Dremio through our Test Drive.
+You can also get hands-on with Dremio here.
 It’s the simplest and fastest way to experience Dremio’s lakehouse (for free!).